andrew/ultimate-awesome/README.md

 - [awesome-AI-tutorials-surveys](https://github.com/qingsongedu/awesome-AI-tutorials-surveys) - A professional list of Tutorials and Surveys on DL, ML, DM, CV, NLP, Speech in top AI conferences and journals.
 - [awesome-grid-layout](https://github.com/simoneas02/awesome-grid-layout) - 👓 A curated list of CSS Grid Layout Module or only Css Grid.
 - [awesome-amazon-seller-tools](https://github.com/smart-seller/awesome-amazon-seller-tools) - Awesome Amazon Seller Tools.
+- [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.
 - [Awesome-Illustrations-4Projects](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects) - 🔥 An awesome list of illustrations to improve your projects, posts & portfolios.
 Fork & add your own.
 - [awesome-wordpress](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.
 - [awesome-g0v](https://github.com/g0v/awesome-g0v) - A curated list of g0v projects.
 - [awesome-service-workers](https://github.com/mbj36/awesome-service-workers) - A Collection of some awesome Service-Workers resources.
 Feel Free to contribute if u feel it's worth adding in this repository.
-- [montreal](https://github.com/opensourcecities/montreal) - A directory of companies, people, and projects that are Open Source and from Montréal.
 - [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
 - [awesome-linux-apps](https://github.com/cuongnd9/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
 - [awesome-hummingbot](https://github.com/hummingbot/awesome-hummingbot) - A collection of awesome stuff related to Hummingbot ecosystem.